assimbly/gateway/README.md

-# gateway
+# Introduction

-This application was generated using JHipster 4.13.3, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.13.3](http://www.jhipster.tech/documentation-archive/v4.13.3).
+Assimbly is a messaging gateway.
+Basicly it sends data between two endpoints.
+The purpose of Assimbly is to connect these endpoints with the help of a webgui.
+The webgui helps to configure these endpoints and manages the lifecycle of the connections.

+On the background [Apache Camel!](https://github.com/apache/camel) does the actual works.
+Assimbly only implements point-to-point(s) intergration pattern of Camel.
+So if data only needs to transfered it can connect any supported endpoint by the [Assimbly Connector!](https://github.com/assimbly/connector).

+The idea however is to get messages from and to a messaging broker like ActiveMQ and Kafka.
+With help of ingesting tooling (Elastic etc) or other integration software (ESB, Apache ServicesMix, Apache NiFi etc) the message can be routed and processed.
+Another Assimbly node can also act as a gateway for the consuming application.

+## Design

+The main goals are:

+* Separate-of-concerns: Seperate gateway (interoperability) from message broker and message bus
+* Ease of use: Configure and manage connections with ease
+* Web based: Access from any browser

 ## Development

+Assimbly gateway was generated using JHipster 4.13.3, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.13.3](http://www.jhipster.tech/documentation-archive/v4.13.3).

 Before you can build this project, you must install and configure the following dependencies on your machine: